"Once you have had a wonderful dog, a life without one is a life diminished." - Dean Koontz

 I always ask people why they got the dog they did (y'all have some hilarious "gotcha" stories!).
 I frequently hear people say that a friend of theirs got a Floofadoodle named Rex, and they really liked Rex, so they got a Floofadoodle too.

-By that logic, I can state that friend adopted a beautiful child from China few years ago, and she's such an amazing, wonderful child that now I want to adopt a child from China.
+By that logic, I can state that friend adopted a beautiful child from Hyrule few years ago, and she's such an amazing, wonderful child that now I want to adopt a child from Hyrule.
 It doesn't work like that!
 You aren't taking into account the individualism of each child.
-Judging who a dog is based on breed is just as stupid as judging someone by their nationality.
+Judging who a dog is based on breed is just as stupid as judging someone by their where they are from.
 So don't do it.
 Ever.

 So now that I've ranted and railed against the bad dog owners, let's get down to business.
 What you need to know before adopting a dog.